Fixing Stability Issue In The Blog Server

 Find all of the Yocto hardening texts from here!

-Last time when we were talking about Yocto hardening we focused on setting up extra users to prevent unauthorized root access and to avoid situations where the users would have too open permission sets.
+Last time when we were talking about Yocto hardening we focused on setting up extra users to prevent unauthorized root access and to avoid situations where the users would have too open permissions.
 Getting these right is a good low-hanging fruit, but there are plenty of other things to consider for hardening the system.
-One of the most important things to do is to eliminate (or at least minimize) the security vulnerabilities weakening the overall system defenses.
+One of the most important things to do is to eliminate (or at least minimize) the security vulnerabilities weakening the overall system defences.

 What are CVEs?